tumaer/SciML/_sources/lecture/cnn.md

 align: center
 name: dilation
 ---
-Convolution with dilation (Source: [https://github.com/vdumoulin/conv_arithmetic](https://github.com/vdumoulin/conv_arithmetic))
+Convolution with dilation of size 2 (Source: [https://github.com/vdumoulin/conv_arithmetic](https://github.com/vdumoulin/conv_arithmetic))
 ```

 ## Pooling

 You can think of a convolution filter as a *feature extraction* transformation similar to the basis expansion with general linear models.
 Here, the basis itself is learned via CNN layers.

-If we are interested in image classification, we don't just want to transform the input features, but also *extract / select* the relevant information.
+If we are interested in image classification, we don't just want to transform the input features but also *extract / select* the relevant information.
 This is done by pooling layers in between convolution layers.
-Pooling layers don't have learnable parameters and they inevitably reduce dimensionality.
+Pooling layers don't have learnable parameters, and they inevitably reduce dimensionality.
 Typical examples are:

 - max / min pooling
 - mean pooling (averaging)